 What’s Inside Chocolate?

-All chocolate begins with cocoa beans — the seeds of the Theobroma cacao tree.
-These beans are rich in flavanols, polyphenols, and a compound called theobromine, which acts as a mild stimulant.
-The darker the chocolate, the more cocoa solids (and therefore flavonoids) it contains.
+All chocolate begins with cocoa beans, the seeds of the Theobroma cacao tree.
+These beans are naturally rich in flavanols, polyphenols, and a compound called theobromine, which acts as a mild stimulant.
+These bioactive compounds play a key role in how chocolate interacts with digestion and overall health.

 Gut Microbiome 101: Your Inner Rainforest